microsoft/CameraTraps/classification/README.md

 <details>
     <summary>To use the MegaDetector Batch Detection API</summary>

 We use the `detect_and_crop.py` script.
 In theory, we can do everything we need in a single invocation.
 The script groups the queried images by dataset and then submits 1 "task" to the Batch Detection API for each dataset.
 It knows to wait for each task to finish running, before starting to download and crop the images based on bounding boxes.
+Because of the resume file, in theory it should be OK to cancel the script once the tasks are all submitted, then re-run the script later with the exact same arguments to fetch the results and begin the downloading and cropping.

 ```bash
 python detect_and_crop.py \